alex-laties/webscreensaver/README.md

-webscreensaver
+tumblrtv-webscreensaver
 ==============

-A screen hack which uses WebKit and works with XScreensaver
+A screen hack which uses WebKit and works with XScreensaver to display TumblrTV!

 dependencies
 ------------